-3.3.7 Sustainability and linkage to recovery and prioritization management and replacement of household asset will provide opportunities for targeted population members to acquire skills and create economic capacity that enable beneficiaries to quickly cope up with the situation and establish their livelihood contributing towards sustainability and recovery.
+3.3.7 Sustainability and linkage to recovery and prioritization

+The projects incorporated strategic objectives that lead to sustainability and recovery.
+Particularly, the provision of improved crop and livestock production and productivity, capacity building on water management and replacement of household asset will provide opportunities for targeted population members to acquire skills and create economic capacity that enable beneficiaries to quickly cope up with the situation and establish their livelihood contributing towards sustainability and recovery.